walles/cleverdrawer/README.md

 * Add a search button that filters the app list as you type
 * Set search box IME Action flag
 * Test grid with different font sizes and app name lengths
+* Verify there are no duplicate IDs in the launchables list